critterandguitari/Organelle_Manual/manual.md

 3. Connect other devices to your new 'Organelle' network.

-### Sync with an Exisiting WiFi Network
+### Sync with Instruments on an Exisiting WiFi Network

 We'll connect the Organelle to our WiFi network to sync with another instrument.
 This is essentially the same method as our Access Point but we'll need to edit one file on the USB drive.

+1. In the `SYSTEM` menu, navigate to `Settings` > `WiFi Setup`.
+This will create a text file on the USB drive called `wifi.txt.`.

-1. Eject the USB drive from your Organelle.
+2. Eject the USB drive from your Organelle.

-2. Insert the drive into a computer and find `wifi.txt` in the drive's root directory.
+3. Insert the drive into a computer and find `wifi.txt` in the drive's root directory.

-3. There are two lines of text in the document.
+4. There are two lines of text in the document.
 The first line is the network name Organelle will be looking for.
 The second line is the corresponding password.

-4. Save the file and close it.
+5. Save the file and close it.

-5. Eject the drive and re-insert it into Organelle.
+6. Eject the drive and re-insert it into Organelle, along with a USB WiFi dongle.

-6. Go to `Storage` > `Reload`.
+7. Go to `Storage` > `Reload`.

-7. Open `Settings` > `WiFi Setup`.
+8. Open `Settings` > `WiFi Setup`.

-8. Select your network and allow a moment to connect.
+9. Select your network and allow a moment to connect.

 Open a tempo-based patch and hear how your devices play in sync.
 The tempo indication on Organelle screen should read something like `120 BPM LINK`.